dvklopfenstein/goatools_simulation/doc/md/README_figs_goea.md

 ![fig5c_goea_rand_pruned_ntn3](images/fig5c_PASS_goea_rand_pruned_ntn3_100to000_004to124_N00020_00020_humoral_rsp.png)

 # ALL RAND) PASS: Various runs of All Associations Randomized
+These nominal cases show that when **all** gene associations are randomly shuffled, no significant results are correctly returned.

 **PASS**: No change to Association.
 ![fig_goea_rand_noprune_all](images/fig1R_PASS_goea_rand_noprune_all_100to000_004to124_N00020_00020_humoral_rsp.png)
 **PASS**: No change to Association.
 Retain enriched GOEA results and do not assess the purified GOEA results.